sutt/wordle-qa-dataset/alpha/input-basic.md

 Q: What would be a better next guess: "BOOKS", "FLAKE", or "DINOSAUR".
 Why?
 What would be another good guess?

 A:

-**Answer:**
-A better next guess would be "FLAKE".

-Based on the given information, we know that the correct letter "A" is in the second position.
-"FLAKE" has an "A" in the correct position, so it is a potential word that matches the known information.

-"DINOSAUR" would not be a good guess because none of the letters in "DINOSAUR" match the known information.

-Another good guess could be "AMPLE".
-It matches the known information in the second row (A _ _ _ _) and has different letters in the remaining positions.